 What Jesus Meant by “Stay Awake”

-To stay awake is to remain spiritually attentive to Him, living in conscious allegiance to your Lord rather than drifting into distraction or complacency.
+To stay awake is to remain spiritually attentive, living in conscious allegiance to your Lord rather than drifting into distraction or complacency.
 In the surrounding verses, Jesus contrasts watchfulness with carelessness and unfaithfulness, not with ignorance of current developments.
 The difference He draws is relational, not informational.
+Watchfulness is not about intensifying your intake of data but about deepening your loyalty.

 The Difference Between Readiness and Prediction

-When readiness drifts into prediction, it often produces tension and restlessness because it tries to grasp what God has not given.
+When readiness drifts into prediction, it tends to produce tension and restlessness because it reaches for what God has not given.
 When readiness remains grounded in revealed truth, it produces steadiness because it rests on promises rather than speculation.
-One posture strains forward for hidden dates, while the other stands firm in known hope.
+One posture strains forward for hidden dates; the other stands firm in known hope.

 Readiness Expressed Through Obedience